From EWE To ME

 Pattern or design used: Not specified

-Posted on Oct 23rd, 2009 in sewing, design, garment construction, fabric, reader's closet, garment, art-to-wear, jackets, fibers, skirts, cuff, commercial patterns, wool, ewe to me, nationals, columbia, home made
+Posted on in sewing, design, garment construction, fabric, reader's closet, garment, art-to-wear, fibers, jackets, skirts, cuff, commercial patterns, wool, ewe to me, nationals, columbia, home made